flutter/website/src/get-started/flutter-for/ios-devs.md

 SwiftUI and Flutter take a similar approach, where you can specify parameters like `duration`, and `curve`.
-If there's no built-in widget for what you're trying to do, you can use the [`TweenAnimationBuilder`][] to easily compose an animated widget.
+If there's no built-in Flutter widget for what you're trying to do, you can use the [`TweenAnimationBuilder`][] to easily compose an animated widget.